Laurel Powers-Freeling, National Joint Registry Chairman

 Key work and developments

-Future plans for the coming year 2017/18
+Future plans for the coming year 2018/19

-Importantly, I would like to end by thanking all members of the NJRSC, and NJR sub-committees, for their valuable contribution and enthusiasm.
-In particular, my thanks to Mr Martyn Porter, NJR Vice Chair and Medical Director, and to the chairs of each of the NJR sub-committees for their contribution, hard work and insight.
-Without their dedication, the NJR would not be the world leading and ground-breaking arthroplasty register that it is.
+Also I would like to end by thanking all members of the NJRSC and sub-committees, for their valuable contribution, support and enthusiasm.
+In particular in his final term, my special thanks to Mr Martyn Porter, for his valuable contribution and unstinting dedication in undertaking the role of NJR Medical Director as the first appointee to this post.
+I have greatly appreciated his advice and tremendous support.
+Also, my thanks to the Chairs of each of the NJR sub-committees for their hard work and insight.
+Without their commitment and effort the NJR would not be the world leading and ground-breaking arthroplasty register that it is.
 I would encourage you to read and review the reports from each committee chairman at www.njrreports.org.uk where they provide strategic oversight and professional awareness into key work areas.